viviandotdev/ObsidianVault/+ Encounters/Eastern vs. western values.md

 **Western values**
 - ==equality, peer relationships==
-- individualism, can be seen as selfish, choosing your self over the greater good
+- ==individualism, can be seen as selfish, choosing your self over the greater good==
 	- value individual achievement and personal fulfillment
 - ==direct communication, confrontation can be healthy==
 - short-term results efficiency